Lab 2 Solutions¶

 Astronomical images are, in some sense, the bread and butter of astronomy.
 While we now obtain data in myriad ways, from gravitational waves to neutrinos, from spectra to polarimetry, the basic tenant of astronomy (and it's most recongizable public impact) is the images we make of the sky.

-That is why the first science topic we’ll be tackling is imaging.
-And along the way, we’ll learn how astropy makes our lives so much easier when dealing with images, and how to use robust functions to perform the analyses one might want to carry out on images (after we’re done admiring their beauty).
+makes our lives so much easier when dealing with images, and how to use robust functions to perform the analyses one might want to carry out on images (after we’re done admiring their beauty).

-Part I: If the glove FITS
+Part I: If the glove FITS¶

-Many of you are probably familiar with the FITS standard.
-It stands for Flexible Image Transport System, and for all intents and purposes, it acts as a container (much like a zip file).
+, and for all intents and purposes, it acts as a container (much like a zip file).
 Within it, one can store several kinds of information: images (2d arrays of values), as the name implies, headers (dictionary like objects with metadata), and sometimes tabular data as well.
-A FITS file can contain any number of extensions, which just refer to “slots” where stuff is stored.
-Every “slot” has a header attribute and a data attribute.
-Thus, you could store a hundred astronomical images in 1 file, each with a different extension and a different header describing the image in that slot.
+A FITS

 Tip

-Contextual clues are important when dealing with FITS files.
+files.
 Files that are explicitly single images almost always have the image stored in the 0th extension, while files that are explicitly table data tend to have the table stored in the 1st extension (with the 0th empty).

-Problem 1: Loading a FITS file
+Problem 1: Loading a FITS file¶

-Write a function which takes as its argument a string filepath to a FITS file, and should have an optional argument to set the extension (default 0).
-It should then load the given extension of that fits file using a context manager, and return a tuple containing the header and data of that extension.
+file, and should have an optional argument to set the extension (default 0).
+It should then load the given extension of that fits

 The function should have documentation that describes the inputs and outputs.
 Documentation is incredibly important when writing code, both in-line and (# comments) and at the top of functions, methods, and classes.